-RADI 2070L RADIOGRAPHIC POSITIONING AND 1 CREDIT 30 HOURS RELATED ANATOMY II: LABORATORY 30 HOURS
+RADI 2070L RADIOGRAPHIC POSITIONING AND 1 CREDIT RELATED ANATOMY II: LABORATORY

 This course will give the student the opportunity to apply the knowledge and skills acquired in the corresponding theoretical course.
 The principles, general rules of patient positioning for taking radiographic images, protocols and techniques used to perform the procedures will be applied.
 Through clinical simulations the student will learn to carry out the different procedures corresponding to the topics learned in the theoretical course.
 The subjects that make up the course are lower extremities and upper extremities.
-The student will recognize pathologies related to the radiographed anatomical parts and will identify the corresponding theory course.
+The student will recognize pathologies related to the radiographed anatomical parts and will identify the corresponding anatomy in radiographic images.
+The course will be developed concurrently with the corresponding theory course.
 This course has an additional 30 hours of outside work.
 The student will carry out the activities assigned in the External Work Component.

-RADI 2080CLINICAL INTERNSHIP I3 CREDITS135 HOURS

-Pre-requirements: ANAT 2020, RADI 202, RADI 2020L, RADI 2040 Concurrent: RADI 2060, RADI 2070, RADI 2070L
+RADI 2080CLINICAL INTERNSHIP I3 CREDITS135 HOURSPre-requirements: ANAT 2020, RADI 202, RADI 2020L, RADI 2040Concurrent: RADI 2060, RADI 2070, RADI 2070L radiology department.
+The student will be introduced to expected clinical simulations in their actual clinical practices.

 This course provides the student with the necessary concepts for its execution within clinical practices.
 The course provides the necessary knowledge about the radiographic equipment and room.
-The student will relate the knowledge of the course with the different areas of a radiology department.
-The student will be introduced to expected clinical simulations in their actual clinical practices.
+The student will relate the knowledge of the course with the different areas of a